Bitlijinfu/DAFusion/README.md

 # DAFusion

-The work will soon be open source.
+The project is fully open source, and its code will be released in the coming months.